codelhf/code-generator/README-en.md

 8. The project uses the Chrome browser to develop the page and other browsers are not adapted, so it is recommended to use the Chrome browser to open

 ## License
-The code is distributed under the MIT license, please feel free to use the project in your proprietary software.
+The code is distributed under the MIT license, please feel free to use the project in your proprietary software